5 min

 …

 Like other platforms that have already implemented flagging of AI-generated content, YouTube is relying to a system based on the honesty of creators.
-This means that creators need to be honest and flag if their videos contain artificially created material.
+This means creators need to be honest and flag if their videos contain artificially generated material.
 YouTube spokesman Jack Malon previously told The Verge that YouTube is "investing in tools" to recognize AI-generated content.
 However, it is known that the AI detection software is not exactly the most accurate.
-YouTube's ">blog says they could add an AI notification to videos even if the creator didn't do it himself.
+YouTube's ">blog says that they could add an AI notification to videos even if the creator didn't do it himself.
 This could happen "especially if the content generated has the potential to confuse or mislead people."
 Videos that touch on sensitive topics such as health, elections, and finance will see even stronger labels appear directly in the video, similar to when the video contains paid collaboration.

 …